querolita/mina-book/src/specs/15_wires/poseidon.md

 ![poseidon round 1](../../img/poseidon_scrambled.png)

 This is in case we want to use a permutation with a different number of rounds.
 If for some reason the last state output on the next row is not the final result, but instead it is the fourth state.
+(Only the first 7 rows are part of the permutation argument.)